 The other two Great Oases of the Great Waste are often called The Twins, although in fact they are almost one hundred miles apart.
-To the Urduk they are known as Yat (Northern) and Ardat (Southern).
+To the Urduk they are known as Yat (northern) and Ardat (southern).
 Named after legendary brothers said to have first led the Urduk people to the waste.

-The Northern oasis is the smaller, containing a lake one hundred yards in width, surrounded by olive trees planted by some unknown caravan master.
-Essentially a watering stop for travelers heading South or West, no one lingers here for any length of time, normally just a day's rest before pushing on to the larger Southern oasis.
-Ardat, to the South, rests within a shallow valley, and is nearest the Great Waste gets to a permanent settlement, being a great meeting place and trading center of the desert.
+The northern oasis is the smaller, containing a lake one hundred yards wide, surrounded by olive trees planted by some unknown caravan master.
+Essentially a watering stop for travelers heading south or west, no one lingers here for any length of time, normally just a day's rest before pushing on to the larger southern oasis.
+Ardat, to the south, rests within a shallow valley, and is nearest the Great Waste gets to a permanent settlement, being a great meeting place and trading center of the desert.
 The oasis is a vast, deep lake, nearly a mile across.
 Fed by springs deep underground, and surrounded by a verdant forest of nut, date, and palm trees.
-Many Urduk are amazed the first time they view Ardat, not believing that so much water could rest in the desert.
+Many Urduk are shocked the first time they lay their eyes upon Ardat, not believing that so much water could exist in the desert.
 Tribes visiting camp under the forest trees, coming to rest and replenish supplies, and trade and treat with other tribes.
 South of the lake is a flat expanse which serves as the Great Market.
-Here one will find most goods the Great Waste has to offer.
+Here one will find all goods the Great Waste has to offer.
 From Hashtun carpets and Baktari cloth, to Ankaz leather armour, Landar swords and spears.
-Also in residence are several merchants from the Known World, most noteworthy several Ylari brothers of the al-Shek merchant house.
-On the Eastern bank lays one of the true wonders of the desert, Djaea's Sanctuary.
+Also in residence are several merchants from the Known World, most noteworthy two Ylari brothers of the al-Shek trading house.
+On the eastern bank lays one of the true wonders of the desert, Djaea's Sanctuary.
 She is the Immortal most commonly venerated by the Urduk.
 Constructed of pink marble, it rises majestically out of the surrounding palms, its entrances an open invitation to all.
-The interior is spacious and bright, lit by a series of clerestory windows cleverly placed throughout, capturing the magnificent artistry.
-Almost on the opposite bank work has commenced on a new structure.
+The interior is spacious and bright, lit by a series of clerestory windows cleverly placed throughout, capturing the grandiose sculptures and murals.
+Almost on the opposite bank work has begun on a new structure.
 A temple dedicated to Bozdogan, funded by Hule's nefarious Master.
 His missionaries a common sight at Ardat, often found in the Great Market, or visiting the tribal camps, flushing out possible converts or adversaries.
-Upon a summit of the surrounding hills extensive ruins survive, and examination by passing merchants reveals features similar at other sites from a time when Ardat was not an oasis, and the entire region more temperate.
+Upon a summit of the surrounding hills extensive ruins survive, and examination by passing merchants reveals features similar of other sites from a time when Ardat was not an oasis, and the entire region more temperate.
 Scholars debate whether the ancient inhabitants are somehow linked to the Urduk's ancestors, perhaps suggesting they were not always nomadic.
 The Urduk scoff at these rumors, ruins being a thing of the past.
 If they held truth, how could they fall to ruin?